adibgpt/mic-hackathon/index.md

 <div class="lead" markdown="1">
 Participation is FREE and open.
 Let’s build the future of microscopy together!

-The closing date for applications is November 1 2024.
+The closing date for applications is December 16th 2024.